JeffLiu114514/preferential-attachment-simulation/readme.txt

+pref_attach_clusters.py is the latest file for preferential attachment simulation with clusters.
+Command line arguments are waiting for implementation.

 pref_attach_directional.py is the latest file for preferential attachment simulation with directed edges.

 By May25th it can generate ok graph with self-cycle fixed.
 It can choose the number of edges to add with a new node